-Desferons Assemble subseque Performance outcomes Acceptable outcomes AND AO1.3 A traffic impact assessment certified by a Registered Professional Engineer of Queensland (RPEQ) demonstrates that the development will maintain the safety and efficiency of the state-controlled road .
+Performance outcomes Acceptable outcomes AO1.3 A traffic impact assessment certified by a Registered Professional Engineer of Queensland (RPEQ) demonstrates that the development will maintain the safety and efficiency of the state-controlled road .
 AND AO1.4 Any road access location meets the sight distance requirements outlined in Volume 3, Part 3 of the Road planning and design manual , 2 nd edition, Department of Transport and Main Roads, 2013.
 AND AO1.5 Any road access location is not located adjacent to an existing or planned functional area of an intersection in accordance with Volume 3, parts 4 and 4A of the Road planning and design manual , 2 nd edition, Department of Transport and Main Roads, 2013.
 AND AO1.6 Any road access location does not conflict with any adjacent lands' access location and operation.
 Editor's note: In order to demonstrate that the acceptable outcomes can be achieved, it is recommended that a traffic impact assessment, certified by an RPEQ, be provided.
 It should be prepared in accordance with the Guidelines for assessment of road impacts of development (GARID) , Department of Main Roads, 2006, and the requirements of Volume 3, parts 4 and 4A of the Road planning and design manual , 2 nd edition, Department of Transport and Main Roads, 2013, SIDRA analysis or traffic modelling.
-Direct access to a limited access road PO2 Access to a limited access road is in accordance with the approved limited access policy .
+Direct access to a limited access road PO2 Access to a limited access road is in accordance with the approved limited access policy.
 Editor's note: Limited access roads are declared by the chief executive under section 54 of the TIA.
 Details can be accessed by contacting the appropriate DTMR regional office.
 No acceptable outcome is prescribed.
-Number of road accesses to the state-controlled d road PO3 The number of road access locations to the state-controlled road maintains the safety and efficiency of the state-controlled road .
-AO3.1 Development does not increase the number of road access locations to the state-controlled road .
+Number of road accesses to the state-controlled PO3 The number of road access locations to the state-controlled road maintains the safety and efficiency of the state-controlled road .
+A03.1 Development does not increase the number of road access locations to the state-controlled road .
 PO4 The number of road access locations to the state-controlled road is rationalised to maintain the safety and efficiency of the state-controlled road .
 AO4.1 Where multiple road access locations to the premises exist, access is rationalised to reduce the overall number of road access locations to the state-controlled road .
-AND A04.2 Shared or combined road access locations are provided for adjoining land having similar uses to rationalise the overall number of direct accesses to the state-controlled road .
+AND AO4.2 Shared or combined road access locations are provided for adjoining land having similar uses to rationalise the overall number of direct accesses to the state-controlled road .
 Editor's note: Shared road access locations may require easements to provide a legal point of access for adjacent lots.
 If this is required, then the applicant must register reciprocal access easements on the titles of both of the lots for the shared access.
-Design vehicle and traffic volume PO5 Any road access location maintains the safety and efficiency of the state-controlled AO5.1 Any road access location meets the minimum standards associated with the design vehicle. road .
+Design vehicle and traffic volume PO5 Any road access location maintains the safety and efficiency of the state-controlled road .
+AO5.1 Any road access location meets the minimum standards associated with the design vehicle.
+Toud.
 Editor's note: The design vehicle to be considered is the same as the design vehicle set under the relevant local government planning scheme.
+AND AO5.2 Any road access location is designed to accommodate the forecast volume of vehicle movements in the peak periods of operation or conducting the proposed use of the premises.